Thursday September 28, 2023

 This is a concern of all parents.
 If an estate is substantial, it is a very important issue to consider.
 Nearly everyone knows of cases where a large inheritance was transferred to an individual and it was spent in very unhealthy ways.
 Indeed, sometimes the size of the inheritance contributes to tearing down rather than building up the child's character.

 Perhaps the best gift most parents and grandparents should consider is education, which can be used during an entire lifetime.
-Because one competes with other students in the class, education is also a very good character-building exercise.
+Because one competes with other students in the class, a gift of tuition for education is a good character-building exercise.

 Why Don't My Children Think Like Me?